dickxpe/p5-studio/README.md

 - If a loop exceeds the configured maximum number of iterations or total execution time, the sketch is halted and an error message is shown.
 - This helps protect your editor and system from accidental infinite loops during live coding.
 - You can adjust guard settings in your VS Code settings under the P5Studio.loopGuard section.
+- Set `P5Studio.loopGuard.enabled` to `false` if you want to disable the guard entirely (for example, when benchmarking or when working with intentionally long-running loops).

 ## Tips
 - For autocompletion of functions in import/common files, use a `jsconfig.json` and/or JSDoc references.